7 top retirement tips: Retirement advice for every age

 3. Save money at every opportunity

-There are other tax-savvy ways to save for retirement, too.
-Consider opening a Roth IRA, which allows for after-tax savings and tax-free withdrawals when certain conditions are met.
-This can help you hedge against the possibility of future tax increases so you don't need to fret as much about taxes during retirement.
+Beyond a 401(k), there are other tax-advantaged ways to save for retirement that aren’t tied to an employer.
+Consider opening a Roth IRA, which allows for after-tax savings and tax-free income in retirement, when certain conditions are met.
+This may help you hedge against the possibility of future tax increases.

 6. Steer clear of emotional investing